 Imperfections in the construction of the cradle also slow the balls.
 If the balls aren't perfectly aligned or aren't exactly the same density, that will change the amount of energy it takes to move a given ball.
 These deviations from the ideal Newton's cradle slow down the swinging of the balls on either end, and eventually result in all the balls swinging together, in unison.

-For more details on Newton's cradles, physics, metals and other related subjects, take a look at the links on the next page.
+For more details on Newton's cradles, physics, metals and other related subjects, take a look at the links below.

 - Antonick, Gary.
 "Numberplay: How Does Newton's Cradle Work?"
 Dec.
 6, 2010.
 (Jan.
 10, 2012) http://wordplay.blogs.nytimes.com/2010/12/06/numberplay-newtons-cradle/

 - Fowler, Michael.
 "Momentum, Work and Energy."
 Nov.
 29, 2007.
 (Jan.
 10, 2012) http://galileoandeinstein.physics.virginia.edu/lectures/momentum.html